philippinespire/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/README.md

 We next need to map our shotgun reads to our reference genomes.
 This is a key step in many genomic workflows.
 We use a modified version of a pipeline called dDocent to do this mapping.
 We will use two steps in the dDocent pipeline, mkBAM (which creates .bam files that store mapping information) and fltrBAM (which filters out reads that mapped to the genome with low quality).

-Mapping can take a long time, especially when we have a lot of reads (our shotgun libraries for Sfa have >100 million reads each!).
-For the sake of expediency, we have created a

 We first need to navigate back to our PSMC directory and clone the dDocent repo.

 ```